Reviews You Can Rely On

 Looking for the best flatware set for your dinner table?
 We've researched 30 of the top-rated flatware sets and put the top 7 through our test metrics to help you find the best set for you and your lifestyle.
 We enlisted the help of our friends and family to help us evaluate the comfort of each set so we could more accurately determine the comfortability of the utensils in different sized hands.
 Next, we closely examined the finish on each set and used each set numerous times per day to mimic heavy use, including lots of hand washing and dishwasher cycles, evaluating the quality and durability of each set.
 Then we turned our attention to details such as each place setting's weight and how balanced it feels in our hands.
 Lastly, we considered each set's overall performance in each metric and compared it to the other sets of a similar price to determine its value.

 Setting the table looks different for everybody, which is why we have conducted in-depth testing on a range of kitchen and dining products.
-Whether you need a napkin holder, the best iced tea pitcher, a set of new top-rated cups, or the best pepper mill, we can help point you towards the best options for your personal needs.
+Whether you need a napkin holder, iced tea pitcher, a set of new top-rated cups, or the best pepper mill, we can help point you towards the best options for your personal needs.

 1